maskey08/metgalawebsite/README.md

 # metgalawebsite
-Hi! this is my first complete project that i made when i first learned html, css and javascript.
+Hi! this is the first complete project that I made when I first learned HTML and CSS only.
 It only has front-end codes.